 When September rolls around every year, I am in denial about saying goodbye to summer without fail.
-Yes, even in 2020 when we haven't really had the most "normal" summer.
 I usually refuse to wear jeans, pants, tights, and other leg-covering materials until I find myself shivering away.
 And I sparingly wear boots, flats, and closed-toe shoes, trying to get the most out of what's left of sandal season.
 So yeah, you can say I have a hard time letting go of things.

-Whether you're all in with fall or are having trouble like me, I've gathered some of the best fall pedicure color ideas and nail polishes to get the look.
+Whether you're all in with fall or are having trouble like me, I've gathered some of the best fall nail colors to get the look.

 Red is always a classic nail color, but you can take a darker turn this fall with hues like wine, burgundy, maroon, and crimson.

 I love the color palette of autumn: reds, oranges, and yellows reminiscent of fallen leaves.
 Just looking at those hues brings vibes of warmth and coziness.
 So if you're leaning toward those in your wardrobe and décor this season, why not experiment with them on your toes?

 Summer is time for the sunny and neon yellows, but fall is an opportune moment to reach for shades like saffron, marigold, and gold.
 Plus, this color is pretty unexpected for a pedicure.

 Inky blue is a different option for a fall pedicure.
 It's not your usual dramatic black or classic red, yet it still gives off that moody vibe.

 Dark greens like forest or hunter seem so natural and fresh.
 A pedicure in these shades could be inspired by a walk through the woods on a crisp fall day.